OperationalDev/operationaldev.com/content/post/hosting-part2.md

 You should now be ready to build your hosting platform.

 <h3>Deployment Build</h3>
-To run your deployment you will need to do the following:
+To run your terraform code, you will need to do the following:

 Export your AWS access and secret key:
 <pre><code>